developers of Burke Centre organized the community based on areas of

 cleanups, etc. There are 65 clusters within Burke Centre.

 The Cluster is the basic building block of the Conservancy and the cornerstone of Burke Centre’s management structure.
-Both owners and renters in good standing are eligible to serve on cluster committees.Cluster committee representatives are elected by fellow cluster residents annually.
-Cluster reps may also be appointed to a cluster committee after the election if the elected cluster committee recommends the appointment to the Board of Trustees, or if there are less than three members elected to the existing cluster committee
+Both owners and renters in good standing are eligible to serve on cluster committees.Cluster committee representatives are elected by fellow cluster residents every two years.
+Cluster reps may also be appointed to a cluster committee after the election if the elected cluster committee recommends the appointment to the Board of Trustees, or if there are less than three members elected to the existing cluster committee.

 Representing the interests of the Cluster through representation on the Neighborhood Council and in other Conservancy fora, as appropriate.